fdonnet/ubik_accounting/README.md

 - Minimal common components (Alerts, Buttons, Form Inputs, Grid *(Microsoft inspired/copied)*, Modal, Spinners)
 - Tailwind Flowbite design for components
 - The implementation of the facade that call the reverse proxy controller that call the Backend api for automode
+- Error components that manage problemdetails returns from backend api (try to add a booking account with an existing code as an example)

 ### Ubik.Accounting.WebApp.Shared